TLCFEM/suanPan-manual/docs/Collection/Process/set.md

 #### Full Storage

 If the problem scale is small, it does not hurt if a full storage scheme is used.
-For some particular problems such as particle collision problems, the full storage scheme is the only option.
+For some particular issues such as particle collision issues, the full storage scheme is the only option.

 #### Full Packed Storage